Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 ... static int hf_foo_flags; static int hf_foo_sequenceno; static int hf_foo_initialip; ... static int dissect_foo(tvbuff_t *tvb, packet_info *pinfo, proto_tree *tree, void *data _U_) { int offset = 0; ... proto_item *ti = proto_tree_add_item(tree, proto_foo, tvb, 0, -1, ENC_NA); proto_tree *foo_tree = proto_item_add_subtree(ti, ett_foo); proto_tree_add_item(foo_tree, hf_foo_pdu_type, tvb, offset, 1, ENC_BIG_ENDIAN); offset += 1; proto_tree_add_item(foo_tree, hf_foo_flags, tvb, offset, 1, ENC_BIG_ENDIAN); offset += 1; proto_tree_add_item(foo_tree, hf_foo_sequenceno, tvb, offset, 2, ENC_BIG_ENDIAN); offset += 2; proto_tree_add_item(foo_tree, hf_foo_initialip, tvb, offset, 4, ENC_BIG_ENDIAN); offset += 4; ... return tvb_captured_length(tvb); } void proto_register_foo(void) { ... ... { &hf_foo_flags, { "FOO PDU Flags", "foo.flags", FT_UINT8, BASE_HEX, NULL, 0x0, NULL, HFILL } }, { &hf_foo_sequenceno, { "FOO PDU Sequence Number", "foo.seqn", FT_UINT16, BASE_DEC, NULL, 0x0, NULL, HFILL } }, { &hf_foo_initialip, { "FOO PDU Initial IP", "foo.initialip", FT_IPv4, BASE_NONE, NULL, 0x0, NULL, HFILL } }, ... ... } ...

 We can certainly improve the display of the protocol with a bit of extra data.
 The first step is to add some text labels.
 Let’s start by labeling the packet types.
 There is some useful support for this sort of thing by adding a couple of extra things.
-First we add a simple table of type to name.
+First we add a simple table mapping an integer type to a readable name.

 Naming the packet types.